Home

 LA — DHIR — DNA

 We maintain a CAE and Johnes NEGATIVE herd AND we are a CL abscess free herd.
 We generally test yearly in the fall/winter, pre-kidding.
-In April 2022, we also are entire herd NEGATIVE for TB and Brucellosis.
-Our herd is also CL abscess free.
-For more information about our biosecurity protocols and past test results, please see the Biosecurity page!
+In April 2022, we also are entire herd NEGATIVE for TB and Brucellosis For more information about our biosecurity protocols and past test results, please see the Biosecurity page!

 Are you looking for POLLED FRENCH ALPINES?
-(And sometimes polled aamericans!)
+(And sometimes polled americans!)
 You’ve come to the right place.
-Our first polled animal was born in 2020 to start our polled project.
+Our first polled animal was born in 2020 to start our polled project despite researching and sourcing genetics for long before that.
 Though we are a small herd, I believe it is very important to maintain polled option genetics in dairy goats whenever possible.
 I am actively pursuing the breeding-up of historic polled genetics to a modern functional animal.
 I select polled matings often and endeavor to prove them through performance testing.
 They are indeed a project, however we have made lots of improvement in just a few generations.
 Priorities include total production 1st, conformation 2nd, and casein/fat 3rd.
 We do not show, so animals are proven through Linear Appraisal and official DHIR.

 2021 update – On 4/22/21 the herd moved out of where they were crashing at Quarter-Mile Farm in Hudson and into their new digs in Six Lakes, MI.
 My fiance and I have purchased 10 acres with 2 barns and a farm house for us to start our new adventures.
 The whole herd – 8 does in milk, 1 dry/due in May doe, (1) 14yo pet wether Tux (yes, he’s still around!), and 7 babies from 2021 made the trip.
 Brazen, a 2021 Red x Legacy AI kid, managed to break her pastern in the trip or shortly after, so she gets to wear a splint – but otherwise the move was relatively smooth!